folio-org/okapi/doc/securing.md

 Now we need to deploy the modules.
 Here we simply use the default deployment descriptors that are provided by each module for its development purposes, so there is some tweaking required.
+If Okapi runs into errors, delete the path within the descriptor files and just drop the JAR into its work directory.

 #### mod-permissions